php-fig/fig-standards/proposed/resource-location.md

 > 4. **Locate resources independent from PHP classes**
 >
 >    Even though this is not the main goal, support location of resources
->    independent from PHP classes.
+>    independent from PHP classes, interfaces and traits.
 >
 >    ```php
 >    $locator->addPath('view', '/app/', '/path/to/app/views');